orlowskilp/evm-signer-kms/README.md

 - Security - AWS KMS managed keys which never leave HSM devices.
 - Speed and reliability - Implemented in Rust.
+- Portability - Supports `x86_64` and `arm64`.
+- Simplicity - Trying to use as little external libs as possible.

 ## Features